Calling All Curs: Plot

-The Stooges are skilled veterinarians at a pet hospital who are the proud surgeons of Garçon, a prized poodle of socialite Mrs. Bedford (Isabelle LaMal).
-After successfully removing a thorn from his paw, the Stooges entertain two men reporters (Lynton Brent, Cy Schindell) from The Daily Star looking to write a feature story about the team's clinic.
+The Stooges are skilled veterinarians, entrusted with the care of Garçon, an esteemed poodle belonging to socialite Mrs. Bedford.
+Following a successful surgical intervention to alleviate Garçon's discomfort, the Stooges attract the attention of two ostensibly benign reporters from The Daily Star, who express interest in featuring the clinic in their publication.

-While enjoying a dinner of bones and dog biscuits with fellow pup patients, Garçon goes missing with a note left behind by the faux reporters demanding a $2,000 ransom and telling her not to contact the authorities, or she'll never see it again and it turns out that the two men are actually evil dognapping criminals.
-The boys frantically try to trick Mrs. Bedford by disguising a mutt as Garçon.
-However, when Mrs. Bedford's maid (Libby Taylor), who is frightened of dogs, accidentally vacuums a clump of glued-on fur off the mutt's shaggy coat, Mrs. Bedford threatens to throw the Stooges in jail.

-Desperate, the trio use the mutt as a bloodhound to track down the dognappers.
-A fight ensues when they discover the enemies' hideout, with the Stooges emerging victorious.
-The Stooges, also, discover that Garcon gave birth to a litter of puppies.
+Amidst their interactions with the canine clientele, Garçon inexplicably disappears, leaving behind a ransom note purportedly penned by the faux reporters, revealing their malevolent intent as dognapping criminals.
+The Stooges, confronted with the dilemma of Mrs. Bedford's escalating distress, resort to a hapless ploy involving a substitute mutt disguised as Garçon, which ultimately unravels under the scrutiny of Mrs. Bedford's discerning eye.

+Faced with the imminent threat of incarceration, the Stooges embark on a desperate quest to apprehend the perpetrators, employing the substitute mutt as a makeshift bloodhound to trail the dognappers to their lair.
+A confrontation ensues, culminating in a triumph for the Stooges, who emerge victorious in their confrontation with the adversaries.

+Moreover, amidst the tumult of the rescue mission, an unexpected revelation transpires as Garçon reveals her maternal instincts, birthing a litter of puppies.

 Production notes

 Filmed on December 27–30, 1938, the title Calling All Curs is a pun on the phrase "Calling all cars!"
 A colorized version of this film was released in 2006 as part of the DVD collection entitled "Stooges on the Run."

 Garçon gives birth at the end of the short, and is referred to by feminine pronouns throughout.
 Garçon is French for “boy.”

 This marks one of the few times the Stooges have respectable, professional careers as opposed to working as blue-collar laborers.

 This was one of Curly Howard's favorite Stooge films as he was a well-known dog lover.

 Footage was reused in the 1960 compilation feature film Stop!
 Look! and Laugh!

+Filming location: 5600 Fernwood Avenue, Los Angeles.